Why Am I Bad at DSA? It's Not Intelligence

 The repeatable process for identifying bottlenecks and fixing them

 You understand hash maps.
 Linked lists make sense too.
 You can implement either one from scratch.
 Then a problem asks you to combine them into something you've never built before, and you're completely stuck.
 Not confused about the parts.
 Stuck on how the parts fit together.
 So you keep asking: why am I bad at DSA?
-The gap isn't talent.
-It's a missing skill that most courses never teach.
+The answer is a missing skill that most courses never teach.

 TL;DR

-Most engineers struggle with DSA because they learn components (individual topics like arrays, hash maps, and trees) without learning composition (how to combine them for novel problems).
+The struggle with DSA comes from learning components (individual topics like arrays, hash maps, and trees) without learning composition (how to combine them for novel problems).
 You aren't bad at DSA.
 You were never taught the reasoning layer that connects simple parts into working solutions.

 Every DSA course follows roughly the same format.
 Cover arrays, then hash maps, then linked lists, then trees.
 Each topic gets its own module, its own problems, its own explanations.
 You master each one in isolation, and the course marks it complete.